Updated August 23, 2022

 - 13.1 Amendments.
-The Board shall have the power and authority to alter, amend or repeal these Bylaws by the vote of a majority of all the members of the Board.
-Each such change to the Bylaws shall then be voted on by the membership, whereby 75% of the voting membership who cast votes must be opposed to the change for it to fail.
-The Board shall send notice of any proposed change to the Bylaws to the membership via electronic mail (if possible) or regular mail.
-The membership will have fourteen (14) days from the date of the email or notice to vote in favor of or opposition to the proposed change to the Bylaws and the membership shall communicate their votes to the Board via email and/or regular mail.
+The Board shall have the power and authority to initiate alterations, amendments, or repeals of these Bylaws by the vote of a majority (two-thirds) of all the members of the Board.
+Each such change to the Bylaws shall then be voted on by the membership, whereby 75% of the voting membership who cast votes must vote in favor of the change for it to succeed.
+The Board shall send notice and explanation of any proposed change to the Bylaws to the membership via electronic mail (if possible) or regular mail.
+The membership will be given a minimum of seven (7) days to review the proposed change.
+Ballots will then be sent to the membership via electroic mail or regular mail.
+The membership will have fourteen (14) days from the date of the ballot to vote in favor of or opposition to the proposed change to the Bylaws.
+The results of the vote will be published to the membership within three (3) business days.

 - 13.2 Fiscal Year.The Board shall have the power to fix, and from time to time change, the fiscal year of the Association.

 - 13.3 Inspection of 11.6 Report.
 The most current report may be open to the inspection of the voting membership, with the exception of personal information about other members contained therein.
 Voting members wishing to review the report must give fifteen (15) days prior written notice of their intent to inspect the report.
 Notwithstanding this provision the Board, in its discretion, may disclose the report to its membership at any time, provided any personal information regarding members contained therein is redacted prior to disclosure.